mqtthiqs/at-doc/docs/modules/band.md

 ## Features

-- Precise multi-band filter with up to 16 spatializable bands
+- Precise filter bank with up to 16 spatializable bands
 - Continuous slope setting for razor-sharp selectivity or gentle pushes
 - Adjustable formant-shaping bumps at transition frequencies
 - Band-pass or band-reject modes per band

 ## Context

+A staple of the electronic music studio, the filter bank is a transformative tool, letting you freely shape the spectral content of your sounds.

+_Band_ is a bank of independently-controlled filters, cutting, reducing or amplifying parts of its input's spectrum.
+Each band lets you either remove the low and high frequencies, keeping only a precise band of interest (band-pass), or notch out a band, keeping everything surrounding it intact (band-reject).
+Each band has an independent gain; band shapes are then combined additively, resulting in any desired frequency response.
+And like all other modules, bands are assigned to one or several channels, for multichannel filtering.

 !!! note

-    Under the hood, _Band_ uses linear-phase FFT processing; this is what makes its versatility and precision, but it also implies:
+    Under the hood, _Band_ uses linear-phase FFT processing; this is what makes its versatility and precision, but also implies:

     - a natural latency of around 2000 samples, i.e. 20 ms at 96kHz, 40 ms at 48kHz, etc. As usual, the higher the sample rate, the smaller the latency.
     - some pre-ringing when the slope is extremely steep.
 If that's a problem, increasing **Slope** to a few semitones drastically reduces ringing.